Kansas Open Records Act

 KANSAS DEPARTMENT OF ADMINISTRATION POLICY AND PROCEDURE FOR OBTAINING COPIES OF OR ACCESS TO PUBLIC RECORDS PURSUANT TO THE KANSAS OPEN RECORDS ACT (KORA) K.S.A.
 45-215 et seq.

-FEES: Record requests that can be provided with less than one hour of staff time or fewer than 25 pages will be provided at no charge.
+Record requests that can be provided with less than one hour of staff time or fewer than 100 pages (pursuant to Executive Order 18-05) will be provided to residents of the State of Kansas at no charge.
 For requests that exceed that amount, the following rates shall apply: COPIES, $0.25 per page; MAILING, $0.50 for first 5 pages, $0.25 for additional 5-page increments; FAX, $0.65 per 10-page fax.

 Will be charged at the rate of pay for each person(s) whose time is used in order to assist and/or respond to a specific request.
 This may include the time spent to access records maintained on computer facilities, review records to determine whether closure exceptions apply, and/or redact open from closed information.
 Attorney time will be charged at $60 per hour.
 Clerical time will be charged at $18 per hour.
 Information Technology (IT) services will be charged at $38 per hour.

 Any other costs incurred by the Department of Administration in connection with complying with a record request may be assessed to the requester.
 The agency will provide an estimate of the fees which shall be paid prior to the agency gathering the records.
 However, in order to assure payment, the final cost of providing access to or furnishing copies must be paid before the records are provided.
 If the final cost is less than the estimate, the requester will be reimbursed for the difference.